 Cost of ownership

-Cost of ownership is a term we use for calculating all the possible expenses you will bear for the next 5 years after purchasing a car.
+The cost of ownership calculates all the possible expenses that one will need to spend on the ZL1 in the next 5 years.
 This includes a lot of factors such as insurance, financing, state fees, maintenance, repair cost, and depreciation.
 For further information refer to the table provided below:

 |CRITERIA||Year 1||Year 2||Year 3||Year 4||Year 5||Total|